 This recipe is my Croatian version where I use the typical absorption method.

-- 400 grams of cleaned shrimp.
+- 400 g of cleaned shrimp (14 oz).
 In Croatia, the shrimp available to me are quite small, but they work really well and provide a delicate sweetness.

-- 3 liters of seafood stock.
+- 3 L of seafood stock (12 3/4 cups).
 Make your own using, shrimp heads, fish bones and heads, and any other fish bits.
-It’s a little effort but its worth it (Just do not forget to season the stock)
+It's a little effort but it is worth it (Just do not forget to season the stock)

 - A knob of butter